-I have put together this complete travel guide of Cenote Oxman including where it is, how to get there, how much it costs, and what to expect!
+I have put together this complete visitor’s guide including where it is, how to get there, how much it costs, and what to expect when you arrive.

 Cenote Oxman is one of the closest cenotes to the charming and magical town of Valladolid in the Yucatán Peninsula, Mexico.